 - English language copy-editing;

-- immediate open-access publication, financed by moderate article processing charges (please also note the financial support for authors);
+- immediate open-access publication of full-text XML, HTML, and PDF files, financed by moderate article processing charges (please also note the financial support for authors);

-- publication of supplementary material at no extra charge and linkage to assets stored externally (data sets, model code, samples, or videos);
+- publication of supplementary material at no extra charge and linkage to assets stored externally (data sets, software & model codes, interactive computing environments (e.g., Jupyter Notebooks), samples, or videos);

 - DOI (digital object identifier) assignment and article URLs according to the classic citation;